iranroman/musicinformationretrieval.com/README.md

 stanford-mir
 ============

 Instructional material for the [Music Information Retrieval Workshop](https://ccrma.stanford.edu/workshops/music-information-retrieval-2017) at CCRMA, Stanford University, 2014-17.
+The 2017 workshop is sold out and beyond capacity.
+Sorry.

 How to Use This Repo